 6.1 General Provisions

-§ 300-9.1 Application of nonconformity.

 A. The provisions of this Article shall apply to all districts as established in this Bylaw and as amended.

 B. Construction or operations under a building or special permit shall conform to any subsequent amendment of the Bylaw unless the use or construction is commenced within a period of not more than six months after the issuance of the permit and, in cases involving construction, unless such construction is continued through to completion as continuously and expeditiously as reasonable.